Priyaaaa2/Women-Safety-App/README.md

-# Women-Safety-App
+# Women Safety App

-A React Native app built with Expo, designed to incorporate various libraries and functionalities, including location services, maps, audio playback, and Firebase integration.
+### A React Native application designed to enhance personal safety for women through innovative features such as location tracking, audio recording, and emergency services integration.

 ## Prerequisites